Equivariant Hodge theory and noncommutative geometry: The noncommutative motive of a quotient stack

 We will consider the class of stacks which have semi-complete KN stratifications as in \autoref{def:semicomplete_KN}.
 We use the notation $\cC^{\oplus \bN}$ to denote the direct sum of countably many copies of the dg-category $\cC$.
 Recall also the definition of \cite{kresch2009geometry} that a DM stack of finite type with finite inertia over a field of characteristic $0$ is \emph{quasi-projective} if $\cX$ is a global quotient stack and has a quasi-projective coarse moduli space.
+We will say that $\cX$ is furthermore \emph{projective-over-affine} if its coarse moduli space is projective over an affine variety.